getty-zig/getty.so/docs/concepts/interfaces.md

 ```

 1. This function is an interface similar to the ones defined in Getty.

 1. These parameters are associated types that implementations of `BoolSerializer` must provide.

 1. This parameter contains the methods that implementations of `BoolSerializer` must or can provide.

+    If a method is not provided by an implementation, it is up to the interface
+    to decide what happens.
+Generally, a compile error is raised or an error is
+    returned.

 The return value of a Getty interface is a `#!zig struct` namespace that
 contains two declarations: an __interface type__ and an __interface function__.